SamirNabadov/Hashicorp-vault-consul-cluster/README.md

 * ACL is activated in Consul
 * Vault is connected to the consul via ACL
 * Bootstrap and unseal keys are stored in the /home/ansible folder on the remote machines
+* HTTPS protocol is activated for Haproxy VIP IP

 Currently tested on these Operating Systems
 * Linux/RHEL/CentOS 7